esl/MongoosePush/README.md

   ]
 ```

-The first level keyword list is a pool definition.
+Here we can see definition of a pool.
+Each pool has a name and its configuration.
 You may have several named pools of different sizes and with different configurations.
 Currently the only reason you may want to do this is that, the `REST` client may switch between them by specifying matching `:mode` in their push request.

 Each `FCM` pool may be configured by setting the following fields:
 * **key** (*required*) - you `FCM` Application Key for using Googles API